EMUI: Reception

 Earlier versions of EMUI have been criticized for placing all app icons on the home screen, with some reviewers saying that it tries to imitate Apple's iOS.
 The app drawer has been brought back as an option in EMUI 5.0.
 PC Magazines Adam Smith criticized EMUI for being bloated with duplicate apps and the settings menus being difficult to navigate.

-EMUI lacks support of AptX and SBC-XQ, which limits audio quality on Huawei devices.